brendanmacdonald/Behat-POM/README.md

 Tool setup
 ==========
 1. Install Behat:
-    - ./bootstrap-D7.sh (to test on Drupal 7)
+    - ./bootstrap-D7.sh
-    or
-    - ./bootstrap-D8.sh (to test on Drupal 8)

-2. Modify your local Behat configuration file.
-Inside 'Behat/behat.local.yml', update:
+2. Inside 'Behat/behat.local.yml', update:
-    - the base_url to your local site url
+    - the 'base_url' to your local site url
     - the 'drupal_root' value to the path to your local drupal installation.

 Optional Step
 =============
+This is only required if you want to run tests on Chrome.
+(By default, Firefox works out-of-the-box.)
 1. Download chromedriver from http://chromedriver.storage.googleapis.com/index.html?path=2.17/
 2. Save it to /usr/local/bin